-In this article we are going to connect animation bones to a 3D model so that they can deform the model and animations can be made using frames.
+In this article we are going to see how to connect animation bones to a 3D model so that they can deform the model, this is useful to create poses and animations using keyframes.

-We start with a 3D model and the Armature object we want to connect to the model, you can see how to create animation bones in this other article.
+We start with a 3D model and the Armature object we want to connect to the model, you can check the previous article on how to create animation bones.

 Parent 3D model to animation bones